Email FacebookTwitterMenu burgerClose thin

 Content Marketing Mistakes to Avoid

-Avoid using overly technical language that confuses prospects.
+• Avoid using overly technical language that confuses prospects.
 Content should be accessible, not filled with jargon.
-Steer clear of generic, impersonal posts – authenticity and a unique perspective help build trust.

-Don’t make content purely promotional.
+• Don’t make content purely promotional.
 Instead of pushing services, focus on educating and addressing common financial concerns.
-Ignoring SEO and distribution is another mistake; optimize posts with relevant keywords and share them strategically.

-Lastly, always ensure that you marketing materials are compliant (here’s a marketing compliance checklist to help you).
+Lastly, always ensure that your marketing materials are compliant (here’s a marketing compliance checklist to help).
 Financial advisors must follow industry regulations, so verify content aligns with legal and ethical standards to maintain credibility.

 Bottom Line